MileHacker Logo

 Academic Legacy

 Its true claim to historical fame, however, lies in its intellectual heritage.
-The Educational institution of Montpellier, notably its Faculty of Medicine, is one of the oldest and most respected medical schools in the world, established in 1220.
+The Educational institution of Montpellier, notably its Faculty of Medicine, is a member of the oldest and most respected medical schools in the world, established in 1220.
 This institution attracted scholars and students from all Over europe, fostering an setting of learning and innovation.
-Figures like Nostradamus studied here, and its influence on medical practice continued over centuries.
+Figures like Nostradamus studied here, and its influence on medical practice continued over hundreds of years.
 This academic legacy persists today, with Montpellier remaining a major university city.

 Periods of Change